mozilla/nunjucks/docs/templating.md

 ### upper

-Convert the string to upper case.
+Convert the string to upper case:

 **Input**